juliehub/Ansible-Practice/git_webhook_ansible.md

-# Ansible-Practice
+# Automate Ansible playbook deployment with Amazon EC2 and GitHub
-This repository contains practice instructions on how to automate an Ansible playbook deployment using Amazon Elastic Compute Cloud (Amazon EC2) and GitHub.
+The following section contains practice instructions on how to automate an Ansible playbook deployment using Amazon Elastic Compute Cloud (Amazon EC2) and GitHub.
 Please refer to the link in [AWS Blogs](https://aws.amazon.com/blogs/infrastructure-and-automation/automate-ansible-playbook-deployment-amazon-ec2-github/) for more details.

 ## Process
 ![Alt Text](https://github.com/juliehub/Ansible-Practice/blob/master/ansible_process.jpg)